Jvella94/DSP_Speed_and_Consumption_Tweaks/README.md

 here > https://discord.gg/BHCZ67hN
 or on the discord > DSP_Modding

-V 1.1.0 Added debugging log outputs
+V 1.1.0 Added debugging log outputs and corrected a major bug where computers with period as a decimal separator would crash the mod.

 V 1.0.3 Correction to the manifest